Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Know what constitutes your PAN

-five are from the English alphabet.
-The next four are from the numerical and the last one being an alphabet again.
+Among the 10 alphanumeric characters, the first five are from the English alphabet.
+The next four are from the numerical, and the last one is from the alphabet again.
 The first three alphabets form a random combination of the English alphabet.
 The fourth character represents the status of that particular individual.
 There are nine divisions in total.
 They are C, H, F, A, T, B, L, J, P and G. Each of them stands for company, Hindu undivided family, partnership firm, an association of persons, trust, a body of individuals, local authority, artificial judicial person, individual and the Government respectively.

 The fifth alphabet is the first letter of the individual's surname.
-The PAN number remains unchanged even if the person changes the last name post marriage.
+The PAN number remains unchanged even if the person changes the last name post-marriage.

-The final character is an alphabetic check digit which is generated by applying a formula to the preceding nine letters and numbers.
+The final character is an alphabetic check digit, which is generated by applying a formula to the preceding nine letters and numbers.

 Penalty for Multiple/Duplicate cards